Mila Rechcigl: Czech-American activism

-Apart from his purely scientific endeavors as a researcher and science administrator, Dr. Rechcigl spent nearly 50 years working with the Czechoslovak Society of Arts and Sciences (SVU), an international organization, with headquarters in Washington, D. C.
+In addition to his scientific work as a researcher and science administrator, Rechcigl spent nearly 50 years working with the Czechoslovak Society of Arts and Sciences (SVU), an international organization headquartered in Washington, D.C.

 He was responsible for the first two of the Society's World Congresses.
-He also edited the Congress lectures and arranged for their publication, under the titles "The Czechoslovak Contribution to World Culture" and "Czechoslovakia Past and Present".
+He also edited the Congress lectures and arranged for their publication, under the titles "The Czechoslovak Contribution to World Culture" and "Czechoslovakia Past and Present."

-Dr. Rechcigl was also involved with most of the subsequent SVU World Congresses, including the recent SVU congresses in Prague, Brno, Bratislava, Washington, D.C., Plzeň, Olomouc and České Budějovice.
-Prior to his last term as the SVU President (2004–06), he held similar posts during 1974–1976, 1976–1978, and again in 1994–1096, 1996–1998, 1998–2000, 2000–2002 and 2002–2004.
+Rechcigl was also involved with most of the subsequent SVU World Congresses, including SVU congresses in Prague, Brno, Bratislava, Washington, D.C., Plzeň, Olomouc and České Budějovice.
+Prior to his last term as the SVU President (2004–06), he held similar posts during 1974–1976, 1976–1978, and continuously from 1994 until 2004.

 In 1999, in conjunction with President Václav Havel's visit to Minnesota, he organized a conference at the University of Minnesota on "Czech and Slovak America: Quo Vadis?"

 Together with his wife Eva, he published eight editions of the SVU Biographical Directory, the last of which was printed in Prague in 2003.
-He gave significant assistance to launching a new English periodical Kosmas.
+He helped launch a new English periodical Kosmas.
 Czechoslovak and Central European Journal.
-He also proposed the establishment of the SVU Research Institute and the creation of the SVU Commission for Cooperation with Czechoslovakia and its successor states, the Czech Republic and Slovakia, which played a role in the first years after the Velvet Revolution of 1989.
-Under the sponsorship of the SVU Research Institute and together with his colleagues, he conducted a series of workshops about research management and the art of "grantsmanship" for scientists and scholars, as well as for the administrators and science policy makers, at Czech and Slovak universities, the Academies of Sciences (Academy of Sciences of the Czech Republic, Slovak Academy of Sciences) and the Government.
+He also proposed the establishment of the SVU Research Institute and the creation of the SVU Commission for Cooperation with Czechoslovakia and its successor states, the Czech Republic and Slovakia, which provided research management workshops for Czech and Slovak scientists following the Velvet Revolution in 1989.
+Under the sponsorship of the SVU Research Institute, and together with his colleagues, he conducted a series of workshops on research management and grantsmanship for scientists and scholars, as well as for administrators and science policy makers, at Czech and Slovak universities, the Academies of Sciences (Academy of Sciences of the Czech Republic, Slovak Academy of Sciences) and the government.